Torrance Probate Attorney

 - Inventory, location, and number of all safe deposit boxes

 - Name, address, and contact number of decedent's personal accountant

-- Compilation of any lawsuits decedent was involved with (defendant, plaintiff,
+- Compilation of any lawsuits decedent was involved with (defendant, plaintiff, or otherwise)

 - Listing of names and addresses all children, siblings, and nieces or nephews